-- A. full-time or part-time regularly appointed faculty in tenured or tenureearning positions; - B. full time or part time specialized faculty and full time, temporary, or part-time appointees, including those serving as instructors, visiting faculty appointees, courtesy appointees, adjunct appointees, postdoctoral fellows, professors emeriti, research associates, and associates in research. - C. Administrative and Professional personnel; - D. University Service Personnel System personnel.
+- 1) full time or part time specialized faculty and full time, temporary, or part-time appointees, including those serving as instructors, visiting faculty appointees, courtesy appointees, adjunct appointees, postdoctoral fellows, professors emeriti, research associates, and associates in research, and assistants in research. - 2) Administrative and Professional personnel; - 3) University Service Personnel System personnel. - 4) Graduate students pursuing MS or PhD degrees in Biology.